 It also suggests that the photon exists in a constant 'now' (until it interacts with something).
 As I said before, light is unique in that it has zero time, which explains that particular effect.
 Consciousness is unique in that it provides a reference for ‘now’ all the time.
 Light is always in the future of whatever it interacts with, when it becomes ‘now’, then becomes frozen in the past, possibly as an image or a dot on a screen.
 Consciousness never becomes frozen, but it does become blank sometimes.

-Addendum 2: This is a Youtube lecture by Carlo Rovelli, who would tell you that everything I've said above is wrong.
+Addendum 2: This is a Youtube lecture by Carlo Rovelli, who would tell you that virtually everything I've said above is wrong, including what I said about entropy and time.